luckinet/loca/README.md

 -   `README.md`, describing the rationale of the module and how to use the template
 -   `LICENSE`
 -   `.gitignore`
--   (we are additionally using directories `_pub` and `_misc` to store publications and other files if needed and `_data` to store the module specific input and output data, but those are gitignored)
+-   (we are additionally using directories `_pub` and `_misc` to store publications and other files if needed and `_data` to store the module specific input and output data, but those are git-ignored)

 You can either fork/clone the repositories you find here (including [luckinet/loca](https://github.com/luckinet/loca) and the modules you want to contribute to), or